aws/aws-iot-device-sdk-java-v2/samples/CommandsSandbox/README.md

 ```

 > [!IMPORTANT]
 > IoT Java SDK v2 does not parse the payload of the incoming AWS IoT commands.
-User code gets an object containing byte
+User code gets an object containing binary
-> buffer for payload and additionally a payload format if it was specified for the AWS IoT command.
+> data for payload and additionally a payload format if it was specified for the AWS IoT command.
 User code is supposed
 > to parse payload itself.
+> This sample parses JSON data only, to demonstrate how it can be achieved.
+All other formats are left out for simplicity.

+Since we didn't specify a timeout for a newly created AWS IoT command execution, your device has only 9-10 seconds to
-Your device has only 9-10 seconds to report back the execution status, which is not enough for an interactive application.
+report back the execution status, which is not enough for an interactive application.
 The AWS IoT command execution you sent will probably time out before you manage to send the status update.

 You can check the AWS IoT command execution status using the following sample command (remember to change execution ID to the one you actually received):